larryc1200/dkube-examples/image_cloudevents/README.md

 - This script will:
   - Add the right links and import the deployment if the monitoring is on a different cluster from the serving cluster
   - Create a new model monitor
-- After the script has completed, the monitor `image-mm-kf` will be in the active state
+- After the script has completed, the monitor `<your-user-name>-chest-xray` will be in the active state

 ## 10. Generate Data